drewpj/cis400tweetfrequency/README.md

 timelineData.py: Displays example tweets from users that mention “ingraham.”
 This program was used for debugging purposes.
 It requires no arguments.

 getTopTweets.py: Displays up to 10 positive, neutral, and negative tweets from a specified user on a specified day.
 This program was used for debugging purposes.
 To run the program, you must enter (as an argument) the user's name and the date you want to search for.
-For example, if you want to search for Wayfair on March 29th, type "python getTopTweets.py Wayfair329"
+For example, if you want to search for Wayfair on March 29th, type `python getTopTweets.py Wayfair329`